 Because we’re human, we can assume that at some point — and maybe fairly often — we will experience fear.
 We can’t prevent it, but we can be prepared for it when it comes.

 Fear can be tricky, it can disguise itself as other feelings.
 When you go to paint do you suddenly get tired?
 Do you feel like doing the dishes is the most pressing need in the world?
 Would you rather snack, text, nap, or do about anything else?

 What you’ll find is that underneath those feelings is usually fear of some kind.
 Painting is playful and fun, but when we make expectations of ourselves, it starts to feel like a chore.
 What’s worse, we start to feel like we could fail those expectations, so better to not even try.

 Some things help, like meditation, a healthy lifestyle, and other things you know you should be doing already.
 Other than that, you need to reset and paint something that you promise yourself nobody will ever see.
 Put your brush in paint and then put it on the canvas — that’s all you gotta do!

 Always Have Fun

 That connects to this next point, which I think is one of the most important.
 In your painting, let fun be your guide.
-Don’t paint the sunset because you think artists are supposed to paint sunsets even though you don’t want to.
+Don’t paint the sunset even though you don't want to because you think artists are supposed to paint sunsets.
 Don’t paint a portrait because you think that’s what people expect.